 Crassula ovata, commonly known as Jade Plant, is a classic houseplant, especially for the neglectful homeowner.
-It prefers bright light and occasional water in the warm season, but other than that, the plants are fairly self-sufficient.
+It prefers bright light and occasional watering in the warm season, but otherwise the plants are fairly self-sufficient.
 You may still find white spots on the leaves of the Jade Plant in good condition, but if the plant's overall health is good, you should not worry too much.
 So what causes white spots on a Jade Plant?
-It may be a natural phenomenon or a bit of a fungal disease, but either way, there are easy methods to define and deal with the problem.
+It may be a natural phenomenon or a fungal infection, but either way, there are easy methods to identify and address the problem.

 What Causes White Spots?

 The actual cause of the white spots on the leaves of the Jade Plant might be powdery mildew or even a condition where the plant stores salts and "sweats" the excess out through its leaves.
 One cause has a quick fix, and the other requires some cultural adjustment and treatment.
-However, both are not all that harmful to your plant, and learning how to get rid of white spots on Jade Plants is a matter of some quick steps.
+However, neither is particularly harmful to your plant, and learning how to get rid of white spots on Jade Plants is a matter of a few quick steps.

 Powdery Mildew